MarounHaddad/Classifying-restaurants-by-state/README.md

 - **restaurantreservations**: If the restaurant requires a reservation.
 - **restaruantpricerange**: The price range of the items in the restaurant (1: Affordable, 2: Average, 3: Expensive).
 - **outdoorseating**: If the restaurant has outdoor seating.
-- **goodforkids**: if the restaurant is good for kids and families.
+- **goodforkids**: If the restaurant is good for kids and families.
-- **restaurantdelivery**: if the restaurant offers the option of delivery.
+- **restaurantdelivery**: If the restaurant offers the option of delivery.